paolodenti/task-async-loop/README.md

 -   `delay`: delay between each loop, in milliseconds.
 The first loop has no initial delay.
 -   `data`: a shared object between `condition` and `executer` (see below).
 -   `condition(data)`: an optional function returning `true` to keep executing the task, `false` to stop iterations.
-If not defined, the lopp will run forever.
+If not defined, the loop will run forever.
 -   `executer(data, next, stop. setDelay)`: an optional function executing a task.
 If not specified, no action is executed. - `data` - `next` must to be called when the task ends, to get to the next iteration. - `stop` must be called to stop the iteration loop. - `setDelay` can be invoked to set a new delay dynamically.

 ## Examples